 Catherine Vale is a 40.52 hectare (100 acre) property with 10 acres of grapes.
-The property has a large portion of the grapes with the main species being Iron Bark and Bulga Wattle, with much understory.
+The property has a large portion of the native vegetation with the main species being Iron Bark and Bulga Wattle, with much under story.

 Bill and Wendy have built everything from scratch, a task not tackled by many grapegrowers on their own.
 Bare paddocks had to be cleared of rocks and boulders, irrigation lines and wires were installed by them and the vineyard slowly took shape.
 The end posts were sourced from wooded areas of the 100 acre property and treated pine intermediate posts were all pounded in by Bill with an old belt driven post pounder.

 When the Uniting Church Manse in Singleton came up for removal, Bill and Wendy decided to put in a tender and their tender was accepted.
 With great excitement and much effort, the historic residence was moved to Catherine Vale and restoration began.
 Now, after nearly 20 years, it is almost complete.
 The manse was 100 years old in 2014 and is truly Wendy’s baby and a source of pride and joy.

 It was always the intention to have a Cellar Door to match the manse and with many country churches up for sale, it was hoped to use one of these.
 Bill and Wendy looked at many such churches but all were in the ‘too hard to move’ category.
 So they decided to build their own purpose built Cellar Door in the style of an Australian country church.
 The building was officially opened mid 2004.

 At Catherine Vale we grow the iconic Hunter Varieties: Semillon, Chardonnay and Verdelho.
 Original planting of 8 acres in 1993 included Semillon and Chardonnay.
 Verdelho was grafted onto existing Semillon vines in 2002.